Mental Health Facilities Bowling Green, OH

 Genacross Family And Youth Services - 16.4 miles from Bowling Green, OH

 Genacross Family And Youth Services is a mental health treatment center in Holland, Ohio, located at 1905 Perrysburg Holland Road, part of the 43528 zip code.
-Genacross Family And Youth Services provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
-Genacross Family And Youth Services also offers individual psychotherapy, group therapy and activity therapy to young adults, children / adolescents and seniors 65 or older.
-Genacross Family And Youth Services supports transitional age young adults, children/adolescents with serious emotional disturbance and people with PTSD.
-Genacross Family And Youth Services also provides vocational rehabilitation services, family psychoeducation and psychosocial rehabilitation services.
+Genacross Family And Youth Services provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
+Genacross Family And Youth Services also offers couples/family therapy, group therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Genacross Family And Youth Services supports transitional age young adults, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Genacross Family And Youth Services also provides education services, vocational rehabilitation services and case management.

 Learn More